sk-94/My-conky-config/README.md

 Change the CPU parameters to your needs; e.g. if you have just two cores, remove CPU2 and CPU3.
 <br>
 Finally remember to change wlan0 to your network interface.
 Probably eth0, if wlan0 doesn't work.

+Here is a screenshot how it will look like: